Tel.: +1 (617) 627-3402

 Office Hours, etc.

-I will not have office hours during the summer, but I am happy to meet any time.
+I will not have office hours during fall 2021 since I am on sabbatical, but I am happy to meet any time.
 I am easily reachable by e-mail, Zoom, or Skype.
 Please let me know if you’d like to meet!

 Here is a congratulations video for the class of 2021!
 Check out minute 3:56, and you’ll see that the math department is represented!